Roman Brandstaetter: Life and career

-Early life: 1906 –1940
+Early life: 1906–1940

-Roman Brandstaetter was born in Tarnów, to a religious Jewish family, being the grandson of rabbi Mordechai David Brandstaedter.
+Brandstaetter was born in Tarnów, to a religious Jewish family, being the grandson of rabbi and writer Mordechai David Brandstaedter.
 Roman Brandstaetter graduated from the Jagiellonian University in Kraków with a degree in philosophy and Polish and taught in a Jewish high school in Warsaw.

-Beginning in 1927, he published poetry and critical essays in the publications "Chwila" and "Nowy Dziennik".
+Beginning in 1927, Brandstaetter published poetry and critical essays in the publications "Chwila" and "Nowy Dziennik".
 In 1928, he published his first volume of poetry, titled Jarzma ("Yokes").
 He wrote exclusively in Polish and actively participated in literary discussions, and was also interested in history.
 A particular focus for him was the problem of assimilation, which in the Polish context took on additional dimensions and meaning.
 In his work Tragedie Juliana Klaczki ("The Tragedy of Julian Klaczko") (1933), for example, he described the fate of assimilated Jews in Poland during the partitions.
 His study titled Legion żydowski Adama Mickiewicza ("Adam Mickiewicz's Jewish Legion") (1932) stirred a great controversy; in it, he depicted the great Polish Romantic poet 's initiative as being the precursor to the Zionist program, and as a result was criticized by Tadeusz Boy-Żeleński, among others.

-In 1933-35, Brandstaetter was the director of the literary section of a Zionist Polish-language publication called "Opinia", in which he published his programmatic article "Sprawa poezji polsko-żydowskiej" ("The Problem of Polish-Jewish Poetry") (1933).
+In 1933–1935, Brandstaetter was the director of the literary section of a Zionist Polish-language publication called "Opinia", in which he published his programmatic article "Sprawa poezji polsko-żydowskiej" ("The Problem of Polish-Jewish Poetry") (1933).
 This text remains one of the most important analyses regarding this topic.
 It launched a discussion about Polish Jewish poets writing in Polish who, according to Brandstaetter, "breathed [...] the Jewish national spirit into the Polish language of poetry".

 Brandstaetter published the following volumes of poetry: Droga pod górę ("Uphill Road") (1931), Węzły i miecze ("Knots and Swords") (1932), Królestwo trzeciej świątyni ("Kingdom of the Third Temple") (1933) and Jerozolima światła i mroku ("Jerusalem of Light and Darkness") (1935).
-During the interwar period [1918-1939], they became a pretext for vicious anti-Semitic attacks on their author.
+During the interwar period [1918–1939], they became a pretext for vicious anti-Semitic attacks on their author.
 The poet's reaction was a brilliant essay titled Zmowa eunuchów ("Conspiracy of the Eunuchs") (1936).